Young people from across Clackmannanshire are being urged to claim their free Young Persons National Entitlement Card and Concessionary Travel Card.

 To qualify you will need to produce evidence from either Project Scotland (membership card) or CSV Scotland (registration letter), also proof of date of birth and address.

-You can pick up an application form for your Young Persons National Entitlement Card at Kilncraigs or ask for an application to be posted to your home address.
+You can download your Young Persons National Entitlement Card.
 After completing your application you must bring it along in person, with proof of date of birth and address and a recent colour passport photo to Kilncraigs, Greenside Street, Alloa to allow a member of staff to check your details.
 The form will then be sent to a national processing centre, which will send the card directly to the cardholders home address.

 If you no longer resemble the photograph on your current card you can also request a photo upgrade by taking in person a recent colour passport photo to Kilncraigs, Greenside Street, Alloa.